Xbox One: Software and services

 The Xbox One runs two operating systems within a hypervisor; games run within one separate operating system, while apps and the user interface run within a stripped-down version of Microsoft Windows; the original system software was based on Windows 8, but it has since been changed to Windows 10.
 This architecture allows resources to be allocated specifically to different aspects of the console's functions, including multitasking and Kinect processing, ensuring an "absolute guarantee of performance" for games.
 Xbox One supports Universal Windows Platform apps, which can be designed to run across Xbox One, Windows 10, and Windows 10 Mobile in synchronization with the Windows platform.

 Xbox One's user interface uses Microsoft's Fluent Design System; previous iterations of the console's software used the Metro design language.
 The dashboard is divided into "Home", "Mixer", "Community", "Entertainment", and "Store" sections, with the "Home" page further divided into "blocks" that can display pinned games/apps, as well as other content.
 Pressing the Xbox Guide button opens a sidebar with access to common functions such as the friends list, apps, the user's party, and settings.
 Users can go back to the dashboard while using games or apps using either the Xbox button on their controller or a voice command; up to four apps can run (either actively or in the background) at once, but only one game can run at a time.
 Use of Kinect enables the ability to control the console via voice commands.
 Xbox One's voice control capabilities are similar to, albeit richer than those of Xbox 360.
 The voice assistant Cortana was added in 2016 to provide expanded voice command functionality with natural language recognition.

 The dashboard originally used a layout similar to Windows 8's "Start screen", with a horizontal-scrolling, tile-based interface.
 This design was replaced for Xbox Preview Program members in September 2015 with the current interface, known as "the New Xbox One Experience", which was publicly released as part of the November 12, 2015, system update.
 Alongside its new layout, support for Kinect motion controls on the dashboard were removed.

 The UI was refreshed again in April 2017, adding the new Guide sidebar and other new features.
 At this time, the ability to "snap" apps as a sidebar for multi-tasking was removed.
-The UI was further revamped in October 2017 to use elements of Fluent Design System, and adds a light color scheme option for the console's user interface.
+The UI was further revamped in October 2017, adopting Windows 10's "Fluent" design language. and adds a light color option for the console's user interface.

+In 2024, it was reported that original Xbox One models operating on firmware versions prior to 2019 were experiencing update failures, which led to the disablement of the majority of the console's functions due to mandatory online requirements.
+Microsoft fixed the issue shortly after.
+The issue raised concerns regarding the preservation status of the console and its game library.